 You could take a full-length shot.
 Then, take a shot of the head and shoulders.
 Try different levels and angles, too.
 You could move up, move down, or move left and right.
 You’ll get more of a variety of aspects of one pose.

 Add more variety by draping a different swaddle cloth over the baby.
 You could change out a headband or a hat.
-You could also try and change out the backdrop.
+You could also change out the backdrop.

 Take Advantage of Natural Light

-If you’re starting out, the best way to capture a shot is with natural light.
+If you’re starting, natural light is the best way to capture a shot.
 This is extremely helpful if you don’t have the budget for all those backdrops and props you often see.

-Try setting up near a large window without direct sunlight.
-Timing will be key here when scheduling your shoot.
+- Try setting up near a large window without direct sunlight.
+Timing will be critical here when scheduling your shoot.
 If time is not on your hands and you need to soften the light, try using sheer curtains.

-Try to get the light as natural as possible, so overhead, not from below where the feet are.
+Try to get the light as natural as possible from overhead, not from below where the feet are.
 Adjust as you notice where the light falls on the baby.
 Make any adjustments to the angle of the light between poses for more variety.

-Try changing the noise level or temperature in your studio if the baby is too fussy.
+Try changing your studio’s noise level or temperature if the baby is too fussy.

 Have the Whole Family Participate

-Incorporate the new parents in lifestyle shots.
-If the baby has any siblings, then bring them into some poses as well.
+Incorporate mommy and daddy.
+If the baby has any siblings, bring them into some poses.

 Make Careful Edits

-You will most likely see skin redness in the newborn shots.
+- You will most likely see skin redness in the newborn shots.
 Adjust the luminance of the red and orange channels to reduce those colors.
-This will not take lots of time.
+This will take a little time.

 Good luck with your venture into newborn photography!